Toad the Wet Sprocket: Commercial breakthrough (1991–1998)

 Toad the Wet Sprocket finally achieved fame with their third album, 1991's fear.
 The album's singles "All I Want" and "Walk on the Ocean" reached the top 20 of the Billboard Hot 100.
 The album became the band's first RIAA-certified platinum album.

 In 1993, the Mike Myers feature film So I Married an Axe Murderer included the song "Brother" on its soundtrack.
 "Brother" later appeared on the In Light Syrup compilation album, as well as the CD Extra compilation album included with IBM Aptiva PCs in 1996.
 The song was later included on the 2004 release of the live album Welcome Home: Live at the Arlington Theatre, Santa Barbara 1992.

 In 1994, after years of heavy touring, Toad the Wet Sprocket released Dulcinea, their follow-up to fear.
 This album spawned the hit singles "Fall Down", which reached No. 1 on the U.S. Modern Rock charts, as well as No. 5 on the Mainstream Rock chart, and "Something's Always Wrong", which also charted.
 Like fear, this album was certified platinum by the RIAA.
+The video for Fall Down was based on the movie "They Shoot Horses, Don't They?"
+The video for "Something's Always Wrong" was not played extensively on MTV because Phillips claims that MTV thought it too closely resembled the Home Shopping Network.

 A 1995 compilation album of b-sides and rarities, In Light Syrup, included the singles "Good Intentions", which was featured on the soundtrack for the television show Friends, as well as the aforementioned "Brother".
 The compilation was certified as a gold album in 2001.

 The release of 1997's Coil acted as the proper follow-up to 1994's Dulcinea.
 Featuring a more electric, rock sound, it featured the modern-rock and mainstream rock hit "Come Down", as well as the singles "Crazy Life" (a previous recording of the song was featured on the soundtrack for the film Empire Records) and "Whatever I Fear", which did not chart.
 The album, despite the success of "Come Down" as a single, failed to reach any sales benchmarks.
 This failure is often attributed to the label doing a poor job of promoting the album.

 Toad the Wet Sprocket formally broke up in July 1998, citing creative differences.